Martyr (Film Review): An Artistic, Meditative Portrayal Of Grief

 It is a sensual, poignant film that is emblematic of the grieving process being undertaken in the last act.
 It is thoughtful, reflective and almost more visual art piece than narrative story at times.
 Martyr offers up the idea that Hassane is a symbolic body that represents a generation of Lebanese men in the theoretical prime of their lives, struggling within impoverished neighbourhoods, societal pressures, and longing for the escape of a place like the azure waters of the Corniche.

-Martyr will premiere in the UK on Curzon Home Cinema on 12th March, 2021 and will be released on all other digital platforms, as well as DVD, from 22nd March.
+Martyr premiered in the UK on Curzon Home Cinema on 12th March, 2021 and was released on all other digital platforms, as well as DVD, from 22nd March.